 Lastly, we acknowledge that inclusive language is constantly evolving and are committed to periodically reevaluating the language we employ in our work and advocating for more person-centered language among the larger healthcare community.

-The MNPQC Steering Committee consists of representatives from healthcare organizations, professional leadership, and community stakeholders.
+The MNPQC Program Advisory Committee consists of representatives from healthcare organizations, professional leadership, and community stakeholders.
 Together they review current data, trends, and research on best practices to inform quality improvement initiatives.
 One of their key functions is promotion and support of quality improvement initiatives aimed at reducing inequities.
-The Steering Committee serves as a bi-directional communication source between the MNPQC and organizations around the state.
+The Program Advisory Committee serves as a bi-directional communication source between the MNPQC and organizations around the state.

 The Perinatal Equity Advisory Committee (PEAC) is committed to challenging and addressing perinatal health disparities and inequities.
 Their vision is to ensure that all Minnesotans, regardless of various demographic factors, can achieve their full perinatal health potential.
 To do this, the PEAC focuses on representation, partnerships, reducing barriers to care, increasing diversity among healthcare providers, and collecting and reporting perinatal health equity data.
 Their work aims to dismantle racist and oppressive systems within perinatal care, embedding an equity lens in local and state initiatives for optimal health outcomes.